How to contribute (via pull request) to an open-source GitHub project using your own fork

 Spinning up a branch

-Since you want to branch from the
+Since you want to branch from whatever the project's default branch is (this is often

 git checkout development git fetch upstream git merge upstream/development git push origin development